fclaerho/buildstack/README.md

 **BuildStack** therefore provides some support to work around this issue given that you can:
   1. fetch the current project version:
      * by using the build tool to extract project attributes (e.g. `python setup.py --version`)
-     * by parsing parse the build manifest directly
+     * by parsing the build manifest directly
   2. write back the new version into the build manifest To calculate the new version, **BuildStack** passes the `Version` class to your release handler — of course, you can ignore this argument if you have another mean to do version calculation.
   * `Version.parse_stdout(*args)` — return version instance from the command output (it should match N(.N)*)